 Family Vacation Survival Guide

 Children love vacations.
 Not because they get to go to Disney World or some other place they've idealized in their minds, but because of a much richer treasure.
 Usually, parents are more relaxed, more fun, more emotionally available.
 It's common for kids to say that their favorite summer memory is something free and simple, like lying on a blanket looking at the stars with the family.
-These simple, sweet pleasures are the golden experiences that shape rich
+These sweet pleasures are the golden experiences that shape rich childhood memories.

 Kids also love vacations with extended family.
 They follow the older cousins around like puppies, and forge lifelong bonds with the kids their own age.
 These visits often shape their memories of grandparents and provide a sense of heritage.

 Before traveling, you might make a little book to show them what will happen each day. (“Then we leave for Grandma’s, where you’ll get to play with all the cousins.”)
-It doesn't have to be fancy -- glue photos to loose-leaf paper, and put them in a 3-ring binder.
+Your book doesn't have to be fancy -- print out photos on loose-leaf paper, and put them in a 3-ring binder.
 Many kids love to draw a picture of what will be happening each day to add to your book.
 This helps them both enjoy the anticipation and conquer any fears.
-And seeing smiling faces in advance helps them warm up more quickly to relatives they don't see often.
+And seeing those smiling faces in advance helps them warm up more quickly to relatives they don't see often.

 Role play with them in the car before you arrive, or make a game of it before you go:

-- “In the hotel hallways, we use inside voices and we don't run.
+"In the hotel hallways, we use inside voices and we don't run.
 Why do you think that is?"

-- “What if you don’t like the dinner that’s served?"
+"What if you don’t like the dinner that’s served?"

-- “When you want to leave the table, how do you ask?"
+"When you want to leave the table, how do you ask?"

-guess what they are...
+"The airplane is like a flying village with everyone close together, so there are special rules to be safe and considerate.
+Let's see if we can guess what they are...
 It can be hard to stay in your seat...what do you think you could do on the plane if you get bored?"